wshito/js-project-template/README.md

 ## How to Build

+Before you start, invoke `npm install` to install all the modules that the project depends on.

 - `npm run build` will build `dist/main.js`
 - `npm run watch` will continuously build `dist/main.js` upon file changes.
 - `npm start` will start the webserver and the browser for hot reloading.